Removing Installing Light Seals | Film Cameras USCamera

 I’m replacing the mirror cushion on my Pentax MX.
 Please end me a link as well when available.

-We stock a mirror cushion kit using foam with the adhesive applied here https://uscamera.com/product/pentax-mx-mirror-cushion-set/.
-We also make a mirror cushion without adhesive here https://uscamera.com/product/mx-original-style-mirror-cushion/.
+We stock a mirror cushion kit using foam with the adhesive applied here http://uscamera.com/product/pentax-mx-mirror-cushion-set/.
+We also make a mirror cushion without adhesive here http://uscamera.com/product/mx-original-style-mirror-cushion/.
 Good luck, Gray.

 I will need light seals for a Nikon EL2.
 From what I have read online regarding the kit details, the mirror bumper is 2mm in height and the door seal is 1mm in height.
 Is that correct?